CVUA-RRW/FooDMe/docs/faqs.md

 **Q: Do I need to install mamba?**

-**A:** No you dont´t.
+**A:** Installing mamba is optional.
 Simply using conda should be enough, although considerably slower, to create environments.
 If using only conda you may need to add the argument `--conda-frontend conda` when executing snakemake.

 **Q: Can I use FooDMe for single end reads?**

-**A:** No. If that is something you need, [get in touch](https://github.com/CVUA-RRW/FooDMe/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=), it may be possible to implement.
+**A:** FooDMe is designed for Illumina paired-end sequencing and single read sequencing is not supported.

 **Q: Are IonTorrent data supported?**